 Not only will they respond in an immediate emergency, but they also can help you plan and schedule any follow up services and support you might need.
-When calling the Wellness Exchange hotline at (212) 443-9999 just ask for the CRC.
+Call the Wellness Exchange hotline at (212) 443-9999 or chat via the app anytime– just ask for the CRC.
 If you are in NYU Abu Dhabi, NYU Shanghai, or at an NYU global site, we have established local Wellness Exchange phone numbers you can call.

 A survivor of sexual assault can go to the hospital for a health examination and rape kit up to 96 hours after a sexual assault.
 When the survivor calls the Wellness Exchange, the CRC will discuss options and provide choices for a hospital.
 The Wellness Exchange works regularly with Beth Israel Hospital, St. Luke’s Roosevelt Hospital, and NYU Langone Medical Center; however, all hospital emergency rooms are equipped to provide medical services following sexual assaults.